grz0zrg/tinycelfgraphics/README.md

 The main disadvantage is : it can be harder to use since some sections like .rodata are left out so for example any float constants in C code don't work as-is, they must be defined somewhere in the assembly code and referenced in C code through pointers (see sources) **if you only use integers** in your program it should work as-is.

-Another (small) disadvantage is portability.
+Another (small) disadvantage is less portability.

 How ?
 The program is compiled with GCC (with optimization flags), a binary blob (without headers) is then extracted and included inside a custom ELF header compiled with NASM, the result is then compressed.